Document Type : Case Report

 Abstract

-Background: Charcot-Marie-Tooth disease (CMTD) refers to a group of hereditary motor and sensory neuropathies with a prevalence of about 1 per 2,500 population.
-The commonest feature of this disease is muscle weakness and impaired sensation in the extremities.
-However, various presentations can be observed in heterogeneous diseases included in this disease group, such as infection and ulcer in the foot.
+Background: Charcot-Marie-Tooth disease (CMTD) is a group of hereditary motor and sensory neuropathies with a prevalence of approximately 1 per 2,500 individuals.
+The most common feature of this disease is muscle weakness and impaired sensation in the extremities.
+However, this disease group, which includes various heterogeneous diseases, can present in different ways, such as foot infections and ulcers.

-Case presentation: Here, in this case report study, we report an 18-year-old lady who was referred to us with a non-healing ulcer on the plantar surface of her right foot and was diagnosed with CMTD, based on the history of sensory and motor symptoms and the results of electromyography.
-Her ulcer healed successfully after five sessions of extracorporeal shock wave therapy (ESWT).
+Case presentation: In this case report study, we discuss an 18-year-old female patient who was referred to us with a non-healing ulcer on the plantar surface of her right foot.
+She was diagnosed with CMTD based on her history of sensory and motor symptoms, as well as the results of electromyography.
+After five sessions of extracorporeal shock wave therapy (ESWT), her ulcer healed successfully.

-Conclusion: Besides the significance of paying attention to patient’s symptoms for diagnosis of CMTD, this case presented the efficacy of ESWT on wound healing of a non-healing ulcer in the setting of CMTD.
-Further studies are required for verifying this treatment as the standard of care in such patients.
+Conclusion: In addition to the importance of considering patient symptoms for the diagnosis of CMTD, this case demonstrates the effectiveness of ESWT in promoting wound healing for a non-healing ulcer within a CMTD context.
+Further research is necessary to validate this treatment as a standard of care for such patients.

 Keywords